jwong65/LIUBrooklyn/assn2/content/posts/firstpost.md

 ---
-title: "This needs to be different"
+title: "Installing Hugo on Windows"
 date: 2018-02-21T14:28:23-05:00
 draft: true
 ---
-Here is some text
+# Installing using GitBash

 The learning experience for the hugo system was difficult to start up.
-When installing hugo onto the computer
+When installing hugo onto my computer, I had difficulties as I was using Windows.
+The